 Is it just me or are the holidays weird when it comes to finding your productivity mojo?
 The holidays can be so festive, inspiring and notoriously unproductive at the same time.
 From my perspective, that’s especially true around the office anyway.
 Even at home it can feel strange where productivity is measured in holiday gift buying checklists being completed vs. how much time is set aside to have some heart to heart conversations we’ve skipped during the year.

-Let’s take a look at the work side of the worklife balance equation.
-Here we are with less than 30 days into this thing called 2018.
+Let’s take a look at the work side of the work-life balance equation.
+Here we are with less than 30 days into this decade and year called 2019.
 And there’s still work to be done – projects due, reports to write, invoices to pay, payments to collect etc… We know it.
 Our colleagues know it.
 But we also know something else.
 Some of this stuff can technically slide into January.
 Why?
-‘Cause no one cares enough to follow up with you about how things are going.
+Because no one cares enough to follow up with you about how things are going.
 So, what do we do instead?

 Well, we start talking about things like what we’re going to wear to the holiday party.
 Then we talk about how stupid holiday parties are.
 Or…orrr we talk about how great they used to be or who got drunk and touchy-feely at the last one.
 Or some combination of how they’re a hit or miss these days.
 Then our days are consumed with either asking or answering – “Hey what are you doing for the holidays…” and pretend we’re interested in the answer or fall for the fact that the person who asked really doesn’t care about our reply.
 They’re just killing time before their New Years Eve plans.